 This third point is where people mess up.
 They try to pour the cocktail too quickly through the strainer allowing the little shards of ice that the strainer is designed to keep in to seep out into the drink; thus undoing the reason for which we strain cocktails through a Hawthorne strainer.

-Common Cocktails Calling for a Hawthorne Strainer
+Cocktails that need a Hawthorne Strainer